Log in

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 A popular perfume by Dior for women, released in 2010.
 The scent is green-spicy.
-It is being marketed by LVMH.
+It was last marketed by LVMH.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.